-Despite its title, RedactiePartners MediaGroep’s Kids and Home app ($.99, recommended for ages 4 and up) features no children and a wide variety of buildings, few of them actually homes.
+Despite its title, RedactiePartners MediaGroep’s Kids and Home app (March 2011) features no children and a wide variety of buildings, few of them actually homes.
 However, it serves as an adequate introduction for young children to different architecture around the world.
 The first part of the app resembles a nonfiction picture book; each screen introduces a particular structure, mentioning a unique feature of the building and how it differs from the narrator’s own house (for example, “This is the Taj Mahal.
 It is in India.
 It was built as a monument to love.
 My house was built to be lived in”).
 Only very general facts are given on the main part of each screen, instead giving focus to a photograph of the structure itself.
 A light bulb in the upper right corner, once tapped, becomes a pull-down fact sheet about the location with more detailed information and trivia.
 Each screen includes a related (if somewhat lackluster) interactive element; for instance, on the Big Ben screen a double-decker bus beeps and drives across the photo.
 Although so many — over twenty-five — pages become repetitive, they do allow the user to explore a diverse range of structures, from houseboats to cathedrals to the pyramids.